xRyul/obsidian-image-converter/README.md

 ## To-do

+- [FIX] No active-file on 1st drop.
 - Add support for HEIC, TIF, PSD, AVIF
 - Add better compression algorithms: mozJPEG, PngQUANT, OxiPNG, WEBP v2, JPEG XL
 - Add the ability for the user to choose/define custom NEW FILENAME
 - Improve notification to add clarity on what is happening
 - Improve conversion speed for large files 100MB+

+# How to install

+1. Downlaod `main.js`, `styles.css`, `manifest.json` files from this repo.
+2. Creane new folder inside `VaultFolder/.obsidian/plugins/` named  `obsidian-image-converter` .
+If plugins folder doesn't exist, then create it manually.
+3. Move downloaded files into `/obsidian-image-converter` folder.
+4. Enable the plugin in ObsidianMD.